 In detail, my research interests spans the following topics:

-(1) Platform Safety and Integrity: I develop methods to efficiently characterize the behavior of and detect both harmful content and malicious actors.
+(1) Web and Platform Integrity: I develop methods to efficiently characterize the behavior of and detect both harmful content and malicious actors.
 Accurate characterization and early detection can greatly improve the safety, integrity, and well-being of online users, communities, and platforms.
 I have worked on the following type of bad behavior:

 (2) Robustness and Responsible AI: Machine learnind and deep learning models are being used for high-stakes tasks.
 However, their trustworthiness, reliability, and robustness against manipulation by smart adversaries and to unintentional changes in data is not known.
 I have explored how adversaries can manipulate recommender systems for their gains.
 I have conducted the first investigate to quantify the trustworthiness of Facebook's TIES deep learning-based fraud detection models [ACM SIGKDD 2021], recommender systems [ACM CIKM 2022], graph-based models [ACM CIKM 2021b], and community-driven counter misinformation platform used at Twitter's Birdwatch [ASONAM 2021b].